GLUG-PESCE/glug-pesce/_posts/2018-03-26-python-basic-hands-on-workshop.md

 ---
 Glug-PESCE organised a one day workshop on Phython Programming language on 24th March, 2018 which was a Saturday.
 The session started with a small introductory at 10am with  the ISE dept HoD, Dr.Minavathi sharing her thoughts.

-The resource persons for the day's workshop were <a href="https://twitter.com/hackintoshrao" target="\_blank" rel="noopener">Karthik Rao</a>, an AI Consultant and <a href="https://twitter.com/iamabraarsyed" target="\_blank" rel="noopener">Abraar Syed</a>, a product engineer, content developer and a corporate trainer with jnaapti, a company which is into providing learning solutions.
+The resource persons for the day's workshop were <a href="https://twitter.com/hackintoshrao" target="\_blank" rel="noopener">Karthik Rao</a>, an AI Consultant and <a href="https://twitter.com/iamabraarsyed" target="\_blank" rel="noopener">Abraar Syed</a>, a product engineer, content developer and a corporate trainer with jnaapti.
 It was indeed a great pleasure to have them as the day's speakers.

 The workshop had limited seats for 50 students and it was a great success having all the 50 seats being registered before the last date of registration.